Upgrade Redpanda

 To benefit from Redpanda’s new features and enhancements, upgrade to the latest version.
 Redpanda Data recommends that you perform a rolling upgrade on production clusters, which requires all brokers to be placed into maintenance mode and restarted separately, one after the other.

-Redpanda platform version numbers follow the convention AB.C.D, where AB is the two digit year, C is the feature release, and D is the patch release.
+Redpanda Self-Managed version numbers follow the convention AB.C.D, where AB is the two digit year, C is the feature release, and D is the patch release.
 For example, version 22.3.1 indicates the first patch release on the third feature release of the year 2022.
 Patch releases include bug fixes and minor improvements, with no change to user-facing behavior.
 New and enhanced features are documented with each feature release.
+You can find a list of all releases on GitHub.

 Prerequisites